 If you suffer from long-term health conditions and show symptoms of dehydration such as a headache, dizziness, fatigue or muscle cramps, rush to a doctor.
 You may need intravenous fluids to restore the fluids that you have lost immediately.
 Do not take medication, electrolyte solutions, or oral rehydration solutions without speaking to your doctor.
 If you have not been drinking enough water and yet feel dizzy, overtired, or have muscle cramps and cracked lips, it is a sign that you are dehydrated.
 Visit your physician immediately.

 Dehydration can be dangerous for both the breastfeeding mom and the infant.
 It can result in insufficient production of breast milk, which may make a baby malnourished and dehydrated.
-Adopting a healthy lifestyle where you eat nutritious foods, exercise regularly, and drink plenty of fluids will prevent you from dehydration.
+Adopting a healthy lifestyle where you eat nutritious foods, exercise regularly, and drink plenty of fluids will prevent dehydration.
 Try the suggestions in this article to avoid getting dehydrated while nursing your infant.